Frequently Asked Questions

 What is unique about your program?

 Our program offers individualized longitudinal opportunities to provide extra experience for our residents' areas of interest.
-These include, but are not limited to: hospice and palliative care, sports medicine, obstetrics and women's health, rural medicine, procedures and under-served care.
+These include, but are not limited to: hospice and palliative care, sports medicine, obstetrics and women's health, procedures and under-served care.

 What kind of procedures do you learn?

 The program provides residents with those office skills that would allow them to perform the standard procedures in day-to-day practice.
 Residents will achieve competence in skin biopsies (shave, punch, elliptical and excisional), cryotherapy, suturing of lacerations, and joint injections.
-Residents will also perform gynecological procedures, including IUD placement and removal, colposcopies, and endometrial biopsies.
+Residents will also perform gynecological procedures, including IUD placement and removal, Nexplanon insertion and removal, colposcopies, and endometrial biopsies.
 The obstetrical procedures include vacuum extraction, laceration and episiotomy repair, IUPC placement, and fetal scalp placement.

 Do you have maternity/paternity leave?